CENTRE FOR AGROCHEMICAL TECHNOLOGY AND ENVIRONMENTAL RESEARCH (CATER)

 Organisation of training courses, workshops, seminars etc. for extension workers and local farmers on safe and proper use and handling of agrochemicals, especially fertilizers and pesticides, and their effects on the environment.
 Mass education programmes involving radio and television.
 Publication of simple literature on agrochemicals, with translations into the local languages, for mass circulation.

-The critical mass of scientific manpower assembled at inception of CAT is spread across Departments (Chemistry, Crop and Environmental Protection, Physics, Biological Sciences, Agric and Environmental Engineering, Agric Extension and Communication and Soil Science) in the University.
-These staff, are either directly under the Centre or are resident in the Departments indicated for their teaching functions but are expected to conduct their research and outreach activities under the auspices of CAT.
+The critical mass of scientific manpower assembled at inception of CATER is spread across Departments (Chemistry, Crop and Environmental Protection, Physics, Biological Sciences, Agric and Environmental Engineering, Agric Extension and Communication and Soil Science) in the University.
+These staff, are either directly under the Centre or are resident in the Departments indicated for their teaching functions but are expected to conduct their research and outreach activities under the auspices of CATER.

-Infrastructure: CAT has offices in the Ochapa Onazi Building in the South Campus Core of the University.
+Infrastructure: CATER has offices in the Ochapa Onazi Building in the South Campus Core of the University.
 It’s Laboratory is conjoined with the Laoratories of the Department of Chemistry in Gaius Igboeli Building pending the time when the severe resource constraints of FUAM will permit the provision of permanent structures.
 This is where all its high-tech equipment for research, purchased in Canada, are currently installed.
 This space is grossly inadequate.

 The research ambition of the Centre include the following with the levels of success indicated:

 Outreach: Manuscripts for radio and television programmes and for simple literature on agrochemicals usage have been in preparation since 1998, but with virtually no institutional support, these have remained archival materials.
-However, CAT did participate actively in reviewing UAM’s outreach programmes conducted under the auspices of the Co-operative Extension Centre (CEC).
+However, CATER did participate actively in reviewing UAM’s outreach programmes conducted under the auspices of the Co-operative Extension Centre (CEC).
 A training workshop on pesticide usage was also conducted in April 1998.

 Infrastructures: Proper furnishing of offices and laboratories in order to provide a conducive working environment and ensure strict safety standards is an imperative.
 Furthermore, a host of computing and analytical equipment is needed, as well as audio-visual aids and equipment.